ajaxxxxxxxx/ajaxxxxxxxx.github.io/_06HOS/2-Install.md

 ### 7) At the top left of MO2, go to Tools/Settings/Paths/Managed Game.
 Make sure that this is set to your Halls of Sovngarde folder & not your Vanilla Skyrim (IE: C:/HoS/Stock Game/SkyrimSE.exe)

 ### 8) You can now select “Halls of Sovngarde” from the right hand dropdown and press play

+# **Part 2: In Game Guide (Beta Release Only)**

+### 1.)
+When you have loaded into your save, press enter and select preset or go into Skyrim Unbound MCM and customize character.
+Choose to stay in starting area, don't continue.

+### 2.)
+Let scripts finish running

+### 3.)
+Go into and exit inventory to start Requiem install and distribute 3 perks

+### 4.)
+Go into mcm recorder mcm and play HoS recording

+### 5.)
+Select yes on any prompts

+### 6.) press backspace to go into IED menu, each section has a corresponding HoS preset, with an additional one for the horserace (don't apply to humans)

+### 7.)
+Select NAT settings spell and turn off all graphical options

+### 8.)
+Press enter and select continue